garfsters/Machine-Learning-CS377/README.md

 # Project Workflow
   ## Data Preprocessing
   - **Cleaning**:
-      - Removed irrelevant columns, such as ID.
+      - Removed irrelevant columns, such as `ID`.
       - Handled missing values and outliers to ensure data quality.
   - **Feature Engineering**:
       - Calculated `Age` of the property as `2024 - Year_Built`.